HisDewness/HisDewness/README.md

 - 👋 Hi, I’m Ismail!
 - 👀 Always learning
-- 🌱 I’m currently learning various back-end technologies to get more experience under my belt
+- 🌱 Currently learning various back-end technologies to get more experience under my belt

 <!---
 ieabbas/ieabbas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.